X

 google analytics wordpress property details

-On the next window, tell Google Analytics how you intend to use the platform.
-Check the objectives boxes applicable to you and proceed to Create.
+Then, on the next window, tell Google Analytics how you intend to use the platform.
+Check the objectives boxes applicable to you and proceed with Create.

 google analytics wordpress create ga

-A new popup will appear where you can review the information and check the terms and conditions box before you hit the ‘I Accept’ button.
+After this, a new popup will appear, where you can review the information and check the terms and conditions box before hitting the ‘I Accept’ button.

 With the property details filled out, it is time to create a Data Stream for your property.
 Since the property we want to track is a WordPress website, we will go with “Web.”